websauna/websauna/docs/source/reference/glossary.rst

     pytest
         pytest is a mature full-featured Python testing tool that provides easy no-boilerplate testing, scales from simple unit to complex functional testing and integrates with other testing methods and tools. `More information <https://en.wikipedia.org/wiki/Deployment_environment#Production>`__.

+    Python
+        Python is a programming language that lets you work quickly and integrate systems more effectively. `Learn more <https://www.python.org/>`__.

     PostgreSQL
         The world's most advanced open source database.
 PostgreSQL is a powerful, open source object-relational database system.
 It has more than 15 years of active development and a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness. `More information <http://postgresql.org/>`__.